andrebergvind/andrebergvind/README.md

 ## Glovo Delivery Performance Analysis

-An operations and logistics data analysis project analysing delivery performance data from Glovo India.
+An operations and logistics data analysis project analysing delivery performance data from Glovo.
 The project involves data cleaning and transformation, exploratory data analysis, and key insights along with recommendations to improve delivery reliability and customer ratings.

 **Tools Used:** Excel, SQL (PostgreSQL), Tableau